christinebittle/CoreServices/README.md

 # .NET Core Services & Relational CRUD
 This example factors our previous API functionality into a service, linked through an interface.
-It also extends CRUD to Products and Customers.
+It also extends CRUD to Products and Customers, with relationships explored between them.

 ## To run this project
 - Tools > NuGet Package Manager > Package Manager Console